MaayanLab/xalign/README.md

 pip3 install git+https://github.com/MaayanLab/xalign.git
 ```

+## Requirements

+The alignment algorithms require a minimum of around 5GB of memory.
+When downloading SRA files make sure there is sufficient available disk space.

 ## Usage

 The recommended usage is `xalign.align_folder()` if there are multiple FASTQ files.
 Files can be aligned one by one, and gene level counts can be aggregated using the function `xalign.ensembl.agg_gene_counts()`